GE Equity

 Post in 2011

-Huaneng Renewables Corporation Limited is a Chinese company focused on the development and operation of renewable energy projects, primarily in wind and solar energy.
-Established in November 2002, the company has constructed ten wind power plants and six wind power bases across various regions in China, including Northeast China and Sinkiang.
-Huaneng Renewables has been recognized for its quality engineering in the power sector and has pioneered several significant projects, such as the first domestic wind testing field and the first large-scale field using domestic equipment.
-The company invests in, constructs, acquires, and operates renewable energy facilities, generating most of its revenue from electricity sales produced at its wind and solar power plants.
-Huaneng Renewables is a wholly-owned subsidiary of Huaneng Group, a major state-owned electric utility company in China.
+Huaneng Renewables Corporation Limited is a prominent Chinese company focused on the co-development of renewable energy projects, particularly in wind and solar energy.
+Established in November 2002, it operates ten wind power plants recognized with national quality awards.
+The company has developed six wind power bases across various regions, including Northeast China and Sinkiang, and has pioneered significant advancements in the sector, such as establishing the first domestic wind testing fields and large-scale wind-and-solar complementary sites.
+Huaneng Renewables primarily invests in, constructs, acquires, and operates renewable energy projects throughout China, generating most of its revenue from electricity sales produced by its wind and solar power facilities.
+As a wholly-owned subsidiary of Huaneng Group, one of China's largest state-owned electric utility companies, Huaneng Renewables plays a vital role in the country’s transition toward sustainable energy sources.

 CardioDx